AdobeDocs/analytics.en/help/integrate/c-audience-analytics/mc-audiences-faqs.md

 These don't apply to sending Adobe Analytics data to Adobe Audience Manager.
 Ask yourself:

-* Will you share an Analytics-shared segment with an MCA dimension back to the CX Enterprise?
+* Will you share an Analytics-shared segment with an MCA dimension back to CX Enterprise?

 * Are you exporting (e.g. via data feeds) out to a Business Intelligence (BI) system that is used for these purposes?